How to Remove Glare from Glasses in Photoshop – Easy and Quick Method

 After taking a sample, brush on the glare area.

-Step 13: Spots Correction
+Step 13: Spot Correction

 Select Spot Healing Tool for Spots Correction

 Select the Background Layer.
-Now take the Tool (Spot Healing Brush or Healing Brush) and Brush it on the area you need to correct.
+Now, take the Tool (Spot Healing Brush or Healing Brush) and brush it on the area you need to correct.
 To use the Healing Brush Tool, you’ll have to give a sample by pressing Alt on your keyboard.

 Step 14: Save the Image